froveda/ipsy_shopper/README.md

 - Use [MongoID gem](https://github.com/mongodb/mongoid) as an ODM for MongoDB
 - Use [RSpec](http://rspec.info/) with [FactoryGirl gem](https://github.com/thoughtbot/factory_girl) as the test framework
 - Use [CarrierWave gem](https://github.com/carrierwaveuploader/carrierwave) for attachments

+## Models
+### Song
+This class represents a song in the application.
+It has the following fields:

+- name (String)
+- duration (Integer): Duration of the song.
+It is expressed in seconds
+- genre (String)

+Also, a Song can be `featured`:

+- featured (Boolean)

+and if it is `featured`, the following fields can be retrieven:

+- here (Image)
+- description (String)

+Since a song can change its `featured` value after being created, I prefer to add it as a boolean field in the model instead of creating a new model `Song::Featured`.
+This way, the boolean field can be changed easily, avoiding to change the instace class type.

+Relationships:
+- Belongs to Album
+- Belongs to Playlist

+### Album
+This class represents an Album in the application.
+It has the following fields:
+- name (String)
+- art (Image)

+Relationships:
+- Has many Songs
+- Belongs to Artist

+### Artist
+This class represents an Artist in the application.
+It has the following fields:
+- name (String)
+- bio (String)

+Relationships:
+- Has many albums

+### Playlist
+This class represents a Playlist in the application.
+It has the following fields:
+- name (String)

+Relationships:
+- Has many songs